fworks/algorithms-spring-boot/README.md

 - String Web (using tomcat at moment, thinking about moving to undertow -[because of that](https://examples.javacodegeeks.com/enterprise-java/spring/tomcat-vs-jetty-vs-undertow-comparison-of-spring-boot-embedded-servlet-containers/))
 - Spring Cloud (eureka, zuul, etc.)
 - Spring DevTool / Actuator (for speeding up the development/restart, etc)
+- Spring Admin (for monitoring)
 - Lombok (for avoiding boilerplate code)
 - Swagger-ui / OpenApi (for exposing the rest services in an easy/user-friendly web page)
 - Log4j2 (for logging)
 - jUnit (for testing)
 - Docker (generate docker image for the microservices, run the application, etc)
+- Kubernetes (run in a k8s cluster)

 To be added:
 - Spring Security / Oauth2 - maybe (for authentication)